serhioj/SubscribeToGet-TgBot/README.md

         TOKEN=your_bot_token
         CHANNEL_ID=channel_id
         ADMIN_PASSWORD=admin_password
-        TOKEN=your_bot_token
-        CHANNEL_ID=channel_id
-        ADMIN_PASSWORD=admin_password

 5. Run the bot:

         python main.py
-        python main.py

 ## Usage

-Send the /start command to begin interacting with the bot.
-Subscribe to the specified channel and send "I subscribed" to receive the guide.
-After receiving the guide, you can leave your feedback.
 Send the /start command to begin interacting with the bot.
 Subscribe to the specified channel and send "I subscribed" to receive the guide.
 After receiving the guide, you can leave your feedback.